grumpypenny/sentiment-analysis-and-music-generation/README.md

 ## Installation and Usage ##
 #### Repository Structure ####
-*TODO Sharven: Come back here after the repo is cleaned*

-    ├── readme_resources        # The resources loaded in the README (e.g. the game screenshot)
-    ├── src                     # The source code for the game │   ├── dataset             # The Sudoku boards in text file format that will be loaded by the game
-    |   |   ├── debug           # The Sudoku boards in text file format that can be used for debugging
-    ├── test                    # The testing scripts that can be used to test parts of the project ├── LICENSE
+    ├── ABC-Generation              # Where Music generation models are trained (not required to use application) ├── Data                        # The datasets for sentiment analysis training ├── Models                      # The models used by the application ├── Music Generation Curves     # The trainings curves of the music generation models ├── Readme Resources            # The resources used by the README file ├── Sample Music                # Some sample music generated as placeholders ├── Sentiment Curves            # The training curves of the sentiment analysis model │   ├── Confusion Matrices      # Generated confusion matrices while training │   ├── Crowd Flower            # The training curves on the crowd-flower sentiment dataset │   ├── S140                    # The training curves on the sentiment140 dataset ├── Source Files                # The source Python files for the models and data processing │   ├── abcmidi                 # The library used to convert from ABC to MIDI │   ├── tempABC                 # The generated ABC file from the given input will be placed here ├── .gitignore
+    ├── LICENSE
     └── README.md

 1. Clone the repository using the `Clone or Download` button
-2. Run `main.py` in the directory `Python Files`
+2. Run `main.py` in the directory `Source Files`
 - You will be prompted to input text that will be used to generate music \
 *Use the following instructions as we resolve a bug with the abc2midi conversion library:*
-- After inputting text, it will output a file called `out.abc` in the same directory as `main.py`
+- After inputting text, it will output a file called `song.abc` in the directory as `Source Files/tempABC`
-- Copy/Paste the contents of this text file to [online abc to midi converter](https://www.mandolintab.net/abcconverter.php) and download the `.midi` file generated
+- Copy/Paste the contents of this file to [online abc to midi converter](https://www.mandolintab.net/abcconverter.php) and download the `.midi` file generated
 - This `.midi` file can then be opened in an audio editing software such as [Audacity](https://www.audacityteam.org/) to view and play the generated musical notes

 ## Model Architecture ##